Arzik1987/REDS_experiments/README.md

 ### The folder "Experiments_bv"

-To obtain numbers and the Figure 11 from Section B, execute **sequentially**
+To obtain numbers and Figure 11 from Section B, execute **sequentially**
 * "do_experiments.R" and
 * "analyze_experiments.R"

 ## Detailed experimental results

 The following tables contain the detailed results for AUC, density, number of restricted dimensions and consistency.
 See the paper for the detailed description of these metrics.
-For each function the number of corresponding metric is averaged over 50 runs.
-For each dataset size |d| and each function the number of best performing approach is in bold; for the second best approach the number is in italic.
-The columns ‘D’ and ‘I’ in tabes reporting the number of restricted dimensions are the same as in Table 8 of the supplementary material.
+For each function, the figure for the corresponding metric is averaged over 50 runs.
+For each dataset size |d| and each function the figure for best performing approach is in bold; for the second-best approach, the number is in italic.
+The columns 'D' and 'I' in tabes reporting the number of restricted dimensions are the same as in Table 8 of the supplementary material.
 Finally, the last row in tables reporting consistency is the average volume of the last box produced with each method, relative to the initial box size.

 ### AUC
 #### |d|=400